-Industries and corporations do not always make safety a top priority.
-Often products ranging from prescription drugs to heavy manufacturing equipment contain serious flaws that make them dangerous.
+Manufacturers and corporations do not always make safety a top priority.
+Often, products ranging from prescription drugs to heavy manufacturing equipment contain serious flaws that make them dangerous.
 An action for product liability can be brought against the product manufacturer, a parts manufacturer, wholesaler, retailer, and other potential defendants.

-Hundreds or thousands or items are recalled every year because of potential dangers in the design or manufacture.
-We often hear of dangers surrounding children's toys leading to a mass recall.
+Hundreds or thousands of items are recalled every year because of potential dangers in the design or manufacture.
+We often hear of dangers surrounding children's toys, leading to a mass recall.

-While too numerous to list the thousands of potential defective products, some examples are:
+While too numerous to list the thousands of potentially defective products, some examples are:

 - Drugs and pharmaceuticals with extremely dangerous or unknown side effects

 - Unsafe toys (i.e. choking hazard, lead paint, etc.)

 - Child seats or cribs that do not meet recognized standards

 - Contaminated food